-Obviously, not all the items are on display.
+Obviously, not all the museum’s coins are on display.
 In fact, the Münzkabinett consists of just two small galleries, plus a third gallery with a temporary exhibition.
-It’s on the second floor of the museum, a little isolated from the other main collections.
+You find it on the second floor of the museum, a little isolated from the other main collections.

 Spot the famous person

 The first gallery traces the history of medallions, beginning with 14th century examples.
 You’ll also notice a wonderful series of miniature portraits along the wall (which continues in the next gallery).

 Archduke Ferdinand II of Tyrol put together this collection of paintings in the 16th century.
 Since the smartphone appeared over 400 years too late for his needs, he was forced instead to capture “snaps” of the rich, regal and famous through commissioned portraits.